The Petit Lenormand deck is available now. Limited stock

 A significant fragility is surrounded by words that can both support and exhaust.

 For health, Birds and Cross together can evoke a heavy diagnosis, a chronic illness, severe depression, or going through a difficult treatment.
-Birds show the waltz of appointments, reports, result counters, but also the repeated explanations to those around: what one has, what one fears, what one hopes.
+Birds show the waltz of appointments, reports, result counters, but also the repeated explanations to those around: what one has, what one fears, and what one hopes.
 Cross reminds us that the body or psyche are truly tested and that this is not just a simple 'dry spell'.
 The essence of Birds points to the effect of words: some speeches reassure, others reinforce fear, and others still induce guilt.
 Heart subtly highlights that emotional support, human warmth, and quality of presence can sometimes be as valuable as a well-followed protocol.
 This combination invites careful consideration of whom one speaks to and what narratives one nurtures around their trial.

 Objects